ericaschwarz/ericaschwarz.github.io/vision.md

 To further this work, I developed a fully 3D fluid-solid-growth (FSG) framework capable of simulating mechanobiologically-driven growth and remodeling (G&R) within a finite element fluid–structure interaction (FSI) solver.
 This enabled long-term, patient-specific predictions of hemodynamic evolution, wall morphology, tissue composition, and material properties.

-This work increased the clinical relevance of CFD modeling by enabling mechanobiologically motivated studies of vascular evolution in complex domains.
+Through this work, I demonstrated the clinical relevance of CFD modeling by enabling mechanobiologically motivated studies of vascular evolution in complex domains.
 I was nationally recognized for this contribution to computational mechanics as a finalist for the Melosh Medal Competition.

 ---